lemariva/micropython-camera-driver/README.md

 # micropython-camera-driver

 This repository adds camera (OV2640) support to MicroPython for the ESP32 family.

 I could have forked the micropython repository and include the camera driver.
 However, I chose to include in this repository only the files that are required, so that you can always use the last version of MicroPython and add these files to add camera support.

-Furthermore, I include a compiled version of the firmware, so that you can flash it and start playing with the camera.

 For more information visit this tutorial: https://lemariva.com/blog/default/default/micropython-support-cameras-m5camera-esp32-cam-etc